More residents evacuate quake-hit remote islands in Japan

 A total of 46 evacuees left Akuseki and Kodakara islands aboard a ferry Sunday morning from the village of Toshima, in Kagoshima Prefecture, after a series of strong earthquakes rocked the Tokara island chain.

-The ferry, operated by the village, was scheduled to arrive at Kagoshima Port in the prefectural capital of Kagoshima later in the day.
+The ferry, operated by the village, arrived at Kagoshima Port in the prefectural capital of Kagoshima later that evening.

 This is the second time that residents of Akuseki Island have evacuated, but the first time for those from Kodakara Island.

 This helped prompt 13 residents of the island to evacuate via a ferry to the city of Kagoshima on Friday.
-Akuseki Island experienced earthquakes measuring an upper 5 on Saturday and Sunday.
+Akuseki Island experienced earthquakes measuring an upper 5 twice on Sunday afternoon and one measuring a lower 5 in the early hours of Monday.

 Kodakara, located close to Akuseki, has also been hit by many earthquakes, including one that measured lower 5 on Wednesday.